Holiday Travel Tips: How to Reduce Stress, Save Money

 Those departing a couple of days earlier enjoy more downtime and have an opportunity to finish last-minute tasks.
 The day of the holiday usually has reduced traffic, wait times and people, allowing travelers a seamless departure process.
 Also, leave early in the morning or late in the day as the schedule allows to reduce stress caused by traffic.

 If bringing gifts on a plane, plan to spend more time at security checks.
 To avoid this, travelers have two options: They can ship gifts to their destination ahead of time, or buy and wrap once they arrive.

 Those driving should pack unwrapped presents and wrapping materials, and wrap as needed.
 Gift bags are another great option as they allow easy access for security checkpoints and reduce gift-wrapping time.

 Celebrate on a Different Day

-With planning and a little effort, holiday travel stress can nearly disappear.
+With planning and a little effort, holiday travel stress can become manageable.
 In addition to the above, here are a few quick holiday travel tips before leaving for your destination:

 - Wake up early and take some time for yourself.

 - Fill up the car the night before and mark it off the to-do list.